Hiessy/Tatanka/README.md

 ## Getting Started

 The source code was build in IntelliJ IDEA community edition as a maven project.
-Download or clone the repository into your desired local path and just import in IntelliJ.
-To export the project to Eclipse please read the following [export to eclipse guide](https://www.jetbrains.com/help/idea/exporting-an-intellij-idea-project-to-eclipse.html), however intelliJ is required in order to do this.
+Download or clone the repository into the desired path and import in IntelliJ.
+To export the project to Eclipse please read the following [export to eclipse guide](https://www.jetbrains.com/help/idea/exporting-an-intellij-idea-project-to-eclipse.html), however intelliJ is required in order to test for code coverage, since it was tested in that IDE.

 ### Prerequisites

-In order to build the project, the following will be required:
+In order to build the project, the following programas will have to be installed:

 [Java jdk 1.8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)<br>
 [Maven 3.x](https://maven.apache.org/download.cgi)<br>
 [IntelliJ IDEA](https://www.jetbrains.com/idea/download/index.html) <small><small>**Not required for maven testing**</small></small><br>
 ### Installing

-In order to run the test your must first clone the project to the desired path locally

-open a terminal or prompt and navigate to the desired folder and clone the repository
+Open a terminal or prompt and navigate to the desired folder and clone the repository

 ```
 c:\Users\hiessy> cd IdeaProjects